-Our 20-year global autism spike is uniquely associated with men being able to afford to put radiation in their front pockets.
+The relationship is simple: carrying a cell phone costs money, so the poor carry them at a lesser rate than the rich.
+Our 20-year global autism spike is associated with men being able to afford the luxury of radiation in their front pockets.

-Why Women's Eggs are Safe
+Why Women's Eggs are More Protected

 Many women carry their cell phones in their purses, keeping them at a safe distance from their eggs.
 Moreover, even when women carry their cell phones in their pockets, their reproductive cells are located behind dense tissue.
 Plus, women's eggs are much higher up in their bodies, safely away from the RF energy.
 In contrast, men's testicles are often only a few inches away from mobile phones, behind only a thin layer of skin.

 New research from the University of Texas shows professions in which fathers are "on call" and constantly carry cell phones have adversely high rates of autism: